webplatform/docs/css/properties/font-family/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=Define built-in fonts to use in your CSS content.
+|Description=It is simple to define built-in fonts to use in your CSS content.
 |Code=h1 { font-family: Helvetica, Arial, sans-serif; }
-p { font-family: Courier, "Times New Roman", serif; }
+p { font-family: "Times New Roman", serif; }
 }}{{Single Example
 |Language=CSS
-|Description=Adds a web font using @font-face and then assigns it to an element using font-family
+|Description=The following example imports a web font into your CSS using <code>@font-face</code> and then assigns it to an element using font-family
 |Code=/*
 Defines the font and its location. font-family in this case assigns a name to the font */